denvergeeks/discourse-topic-hover-cards/README.md

 - Publish date
 - View count
 - Reply count
-- Likes
+- Like count
 - Last activity date

-## Mobile behavior
+## Mobile interaction notes

 When mobile support is enabled:

-- Tapping a supported internal topic link opens the hover card as a bottom sheet
+- The preview opens from a tap on a supported internal topic link
-- Tapping the same link again closes it
+- The **Open topic** button is the primary action for navigation
+- The red **close** button dismisses the preview without navigating
-- Thumbnail placement is forced to `top` on mobile for a cleaner layout
+- The card is designed to be easier to use on touch devices than a repeated tap-to-open pattern

 ## Notes

 - Only internal Discourse topic links are supported.
-- The component ignores external links.
+- External links are ignored.
 - Scrolls inside the hover card do not close the card.
 - Scrolls outside the card close the card.
-- Category display depends on the category being resolvable through the client-side Discourse category data.
+- Category display depends on the category being resolvable through Discourse’s client-side category data.
 - Tag rendering supports both plain strings and object-shaped tag data.
+- On mobile, the card is presented as a bottom sheet rather than a floating tooltip.

 ## File structure